 What does in app purchases mean?
-Mobile app development for business usually aims to create one more channel to serve clients and sell products and services, both physical and digital.
+Mobile app development for businesses usually aims to create one more channel to serve clients and sell products and services, both physical and digital.
 To put it short, businesses earn money via mobile apps.
-Though monetization models may differ, when companies want to sell content within their apps, they will face the need to implement in-app purchases.
+Though monetization models may differ, when companies want to sell content within their apps, they will face the need to implement in-app purchases that renew automatically.

 In-app purchases overview, terms, and definitions

-The IAP functionality can provide users with additional features, content, or digital products, while in other cases it serves as a subscription that requires users to pay for using the application.
+The IAP functionality can provide users with additional features, content, or digital products, while in other cases, it serves as a subscription that requires users to pay to use the application.
 Subscription often goes after the free trial.

-Creating an account on the App Store requires adding a credit or debit card to cover all the costs associated with downloading paid iOS applications.
+Creating an Apple ID on the App Store requires adding a credit or debit card to cover all the costs associated with downloading paid iOS applications.

 Types of iOS in-app purchases

 As Apple states, there are four types of in-app purchases, that an iOS, macOS, or tvOS application can provide different types of in app purchases:

-- Auto-Renewable Subscriptions.
+- Auto Renewable Subscriptions.
 In this case, users are charged periodically for access to premium content.
-It is the recurring purchase and subscription can be canceled anytime in the App Store settings.
+It is a recurring purchase and app subscriptions can be canceled anytime in the App Store settings.

-- Non-Renewing Subscriptions.
+- Non Renewable Subscriptions.
 This type is the ability to purchase access to some goods or content in an iOS app for a limited period of time.
-This subscription form is not repetitive, so app users need to buy a new membership each time they need it.
+This subscription form is not repetitive, so app users need to buy a new member each time they need it.

 The Overview of the iOS in-app purchase lifecycle